joosy/guides/guides/blog/layouts-pages-and-routing.md

   <img src="http://f.cl.ly/items/3x0B2i1L3D2V1G0k242B/post.png" />
 </div>

 The only thing left to do is to get the real data from server and put it into the template.
 Joosy defines `fetch` hook that should be used to load required data.
+Page, Layout and Widget will expect `@data` to contain hash of template's local variable.
+So this is how it's supposed to look:

+{% assign gist_file = 'Fetch.coffee' %}
+{% include gist.html %}

+Now insert the proper variables into your templates:

+{% assign gist_file = 'Pages.haml' %}
+{% include gist.html %}

+That's it, your pages now contain real data from server.
+Note that we did not replaced the blog post date field.
+Moreover we don't even have such a field inside our model.
+That's a good chance to practice a bit: try to add this field to your model and templates to consolidate your knowledges.

+And further we go with [elements, evends and filters](/guides/blog/elements-events-and-filters.html)!